 In implementing our investment strategy, we typically build a concentrated portfolio with a hard cap on company names and with an aim to keeping our client's capital nearly fully invested.
 Client accounts generally hold 20 to 25 companies, although in certain circumstances they may hold more or less names.
 Cash is not a major component of our strategy and we tend to keep very low cash balances in client accounts.
-Although we primarily invest in domestic securities, client portfolios can include foreign issuer equity securities as American depository receipts or ordinary shares.
+Although we primarily invest in domestic securities in the form of common stock, client portfolios can include foreign issuer equity securities in the form of American Depository Receipts (both sponsored and non-sponsored) or Ordinary shares.
 As bottom-up, fundamentals-first investors, we do not maintain limits on industry or sector weightings, and while we do limit portfolio positions by company, clients' portfolios are likely to be significantly concentrated by sector, industry and/or geography, among other factors (for example, clients' portfolios can have over 50% exposure to the consumer discretionary, consumer staples and/or technology sectors).
 We take an incremental approach to actively managing client portfolios.
-Historically, our annual portfolio turnover rate has ranged generally between 60% to 90% (measured in dollars), and is comprised of new names and incremental changes to existing positions.
+Historically, our annual portfolio turnover rate has ranged generally between 70% to 100% (measured in dollars), and is comprised of new names and incremental changes to existing positions.